imrshu/Logs-Analysis/Readme.md

 ## Requirements

-- Must have Python installed on system
+- Must have Python3 installed on system
 - Must have Vagrant (VM) Installed on system
 - Must have PostgreSQL (psql) installed on system